nitesh4146/RL-Sutton-Barto-Notes/README.md

   - Transitions: Predicts the next state
   - Rewards: Predicts the next (immediate) reward
 - History: The history is a sequence of observation, actions, rewards
+- RL is different from planning problem.
+In planning, the environment rules are known and the agent decision can be based on look-ahead or search

 ![rl-problem](./images/agent-env-model.png)